 In the theatre of Alpine scenery, the Inferno Mürren downhill is one of the most dramatic and challenging 4 wheel experiences on Earth.
 Located in Bernese Oberland, Switzerland, the downhill ski track is 14.9km long on a slope of up to 60% over ice, loose rock, mud, broken asphalt, grass and gravel.
 The route is in dreadful condition and demands 100% concentration.

-Located in the Swiss Alps, the track is 14.9 km long on a 2,170 metre vertical descent.
-The drive starts at Schilthorn, (best known as the mountain hideaway of Blofeld in the James Bond film On Her Majesty's Secret Service), at an elevation of 2.970m (9,744ft) above the sea level, and ends in Lauterbrunnen, at 800 m asl.
+Set high in the Swiss Alps, the track is 14.9km (9.25 miles) long on a 2,170 metre vertical descent.
+The drive starts at Schilthorn, (best known as the mountain hideaway of Blofeld in the James Bond film On Her Majesty's Secret Service), at an elevation of 2.970m (9,744ft) above the sea level, and ends at Lauterbrunnen, at 800 m asl.
 It's one of the highest roads in Europe.